yeegorski/send-a-tree/README.md

 ## send-a-tree
 This is a project completed as a part of Data36 Junior Data Scientist course.

 The course is centered around a hypothetical start-up called "Send a Tree."
 It is an online application that has only one feature at the moment - sending digital trees to friends.
-There is paid feature in the application - sending a super tree to a friend that costs $1 (the first super tree is free).
+There is a paid feature in the application - sending a super tree to a friend that costs $1 (the first super tree is free).

 I have to analyse the data and say if the business would generate profit (if people would pay for sending super trees.)